 So far, we explored how the order of visual elements shapes a narrative, how simple compositions create meaningful communication, and how materiality can impact visual responses.
 This week, we will focus on color in the context of artistic & scientific practices.

-Your work for this class will continue on two levels: weekly experiments to explore ways to create visual responses.
+Your work for this class will continue in two ways: weekly experiments to explore methods to create visual responses.
 There is no right or wrong way to conduct these experiments.
 Observe yourself and identify methodologies that resonate with you.

 At the same time, we are running several cycles of prototyping to develop concept and strategy for your visual archive.